JeroenMBooij/Three.js-Skeleton/readme.md

 # Three.js Starter

-This Repository contains source code for quicling building a Three.js project compiled with Webpack <br>
+This Repository contains source code for quickly building a Three.js project compiled with Webpack <br>

 <h2>Steps to build an application</h2>
 <p>1.
 Requirements </p>